What is a Self-Managed Super Fund?

 - SMSFs can be run in a tax-efficient manner, particularly in transition to retirement and in managing assets supporting a pension

 - there may a better alignment of interests in an SMSF – members can make well informed decisions in their own interests with minimal agency costs

 - members may be able to negotiate directly for reduced prices for the various services they need (e.g. accounting, administration and broking).

 You can find out more about the benefits of a SMSF here.

 The pros and cons of self-managed super funds

 An SMSF is one retirement investment option for people who want direct control over their savings and investments, as it allows the members to invest the SMSF money in the mix of assets they prefer.
 However, an SMSF involves the trustees dedicating time to manage the asset selection, brokerage and legal compliance.

 Advantages of SMSFs

 - Control: members have control and flexibility over what their superannuation money is being invested in.

-- Lower fees: if the balance is significantly large enough, an SMSF can be relatively cheaper to maintain compared to retail super funds.
+- Lower fees: if the balance is large enough, an SMSF can be relatively cheaper to maintain compared to retail super funds.

-Click here for more information on the potential benefits of having a SMSF.
+Click here for more information on the potential benefits of having an SMSF.

 Disadvantages of SMSFs

 - Time: after the initial setup, usually with an accountant, members need to devote time to acquiring and managing their investments as well as administering the fund.
 As trustee, you are legally responsible for all of the decisions and ensuring the fund complies with the rules.
 Be prepared to commit your time to meet your commitments, as well research and maintain your investments.

 - Compliance: an SMSF is required to prepare an audited financial statement and tax return each year.

-- Expensive: costs to maintain, administer, and audit an SMSF can run into several thousand dollars, so you need to ensure you have sufficient capital, and your investments are performing well to make an SMSF cost-effective compared to a regular super fund.
+- Costs: costs to maintain, administer and audit an SMSF can run into several thousand dollars, so you need to ensure you have sufficient capital, and your investments are performing well to make an SMSF cost-effective compared to a regular super fund.